 Ordinary watercourse consent

-When considering if proposed works will require consent, you should consider whether they would affect the flow of the watercourse when the channel is full.
-If the answer to this is yes, then consent from the Council will be required.
+When considering if proposed works to an ordinary watercourse will require consent, you should consider whether the proposed structure would affect the flow of the watercourse when the channel is full.
+If the answer to this is yes, then consent from CCC or the IDB will be required.
 Consent will be required irrespective of whether works are permanent or temporary.